-Hey, this is Simon, the founder of AppCoda.
-AppCoda is a blog dedicated to iOS programming (yes, iOS only).
+AppCoda is one of the leading tutorial sites for app developers and anyone who want to learn iOS programming.
 Some said programming is hard to learn.
 Some dream about having their own apps but don’t know how to get started.
 This is what AppCoda is all about.
-Our mission is to develop high quality and easy-to-read iOS programming tutorials for anyone who want to learn iOS programming and pursue app development.
-We believe everyone can learn programming and build apps even without any prior experience.
-We want to contribute to the iOS programming community and promote coding by taking the hard parts of iOS programming and making them easy to understand.
+Our mission is to develop high quality but easy-to-read iOS programming tutorials for anyone who want to pursue app development.
+Learn by doing is at the heart of our approach to teaching.
+We believe everyone can learn programming and build apps by taking actions.

 Educating our readers makes what we do meaningful and fulfilling.
 If you want to be part of our community, subscribe to our free course or follow us on Facebook.
 We’re also looking for contributor to contribute high quality programming tutorials, you can contact us if you’re interested.

 How AppCoda was Launched